-Answer: The Environmental Conservation Law prohibits you from discharging the firearm or longbow in such a manner that the arrow, bullet or load of shot passes over any portion of the highway.
-In order to safely meet this requirement, you need to be off of the maintained highway right of way, which may include the shoulder and drainage ditches, etc.
+Answer: The Environmental Conservation Law prohibits you from discharging the firearm or longbow in such a manner that the arrow, bullet or load of shot passes over any portion of the highway, which may include maintained portions including the shoulder, drainage ditches, etc.

 Question: Can I use a light at night to "spotlight"or look for deer from my car?

-Answer: It is legal in New York to use artificial light to spot deer as long as those firearms, not possessed pursuant to a handgun permit, are locked in the trunk, completely secured in a case, or broken down.
+Answer: It is legal in New York to use artificial light to spot deer as long as those firearms are locked in the trunk, completely secured in a case, or broken down.
 Compound bows, long bows and crossbows are broken down if unstrung.
 You may not operate an artificial light within 500' of a dwelling without consent of the owner/lessee.

 Question: Can I carry my handgun while hunting?

 Answer: In some cases, yes, provided that you possess a valid New York State pistol permit.
 New York state does not recognize pistol permits from other states.
-You cannot carry a handgun if you are archery or muzzleloader hunting during those special seasons.
 Contact an ECO for more detailed information.

-Question: I hold a New York State Pistol Permit, can I carry my handgun while bow hunting or muzzleloader hunting?
+Question: As a New York State Pistol Permit holder, can I carry my handgun while bow hunting or muzzleloader hunting?